Instruction offered by members of the Faculty of Medicine.

 Integrated Clinical Presentations related to Reproductive Medicine and Pediatrics.
 Students will learn how to diagnose, investigate and manage pregnancy, contraception, pelvic pain, infertility, breast mass, the well and unwell newborn, childhood communicable diseases (including disease such as pharyngitis, otitis media), genetics, etc. Course Hours:(192 hours) NOT INCLUDED IN GPA

-Students will learn how to diagnose, investigate and manage clinical presentations such as substance abuse and drug addiction, suicidal behaviour, panic and anxiety, psychoses, mood disorders, personality disorders, family violence, etc. Course Hours:(80 hours) NOT INCLUDED IN GPA
+Integrated Clinical Presentations related to the Mind and Family.
+Students will learn how to diagnose, investigate and manage clinical presentations such as substance abuse and drug addiction, suicidal behaviour, panic and anxiety, psychoses, mood disorders, personality disorders, family violence, etc. Course Hours:(96 hours) NOT INCLUDED IN GPA

 Students work in small groups with a tutor and standardized patients (actors) to further improve their skills in interviewing, communication, physical examination, diagnosing and patient management.
-Basic science and clinical information across organ systems are integrated with an emphasis on clinical problem-solving ability.
+Basic science and clinical information across organ systems are integrated with an emphasis on clinical problem-solving ability through the generation and testing of hypotheses.
 Course Hours:(56 hours) NOT INCLUDED IN GPA

 Students are introduced to topics related to senior medical student responsibilities (clerk) such as writing orders, using the regional diagnostic and laboratory services, as well as more advanced ECG, radiological and procedural skills.
 Course Hours:(56 hours) NOT INCLUDED IN GPA

-During this 6 week block the learning experience will consist of mostly clinical experience in a community setting with a post-seminar that will take place in the Medical School on the last Friday of the block.
-Common clinical problems associated with family medicine will be emphasized.
+During this 6 week block the learning experience will consist of mostly clinical experience in a community setting with a pre and post seminar that will take place in the Medical School on the first and last Friday of the block, respectively.
+Common clinical problems associated with Family Medicine will be emphasized.
 The four principles of Family Medicine as identified by the College of Family Physicians of Canada will be highlighted.

-During this 10-week block, clerks will develop their diagnostic and problem-solving skills by participating in a variety of clinical experiences and formal teaching rounds.
-The clinical experiences will consist of: a 4-week Medical Teaching Unit rotation, and three 2-week rotations on a more outpatient/consultative subspecialty, or one 4-week ICU rotation and one 2-week outpatient/consultative subspecialty.
+During this 12-week block, clerks will develop their diagnostic and problem-solving skills by participating in a variety of clinical experiences and formal teaching rounds.
+The clinical experiences will consist of: a 4-week Medical Teaching Unit rotation, a 4-week rotation on a more inpatient-based subspecialty, and two 2-week rotations on a more outpatient/consultative subspecialty.
 Formal teaching sessions include weekly bedside teaching, clinical Pharmacology, medical emergencies and "case of the week" rounds.

-This 6-week rotation will develop the students understanding of the psychiatric patient.
-Five weeks of the rotation is spent in Adult Psychiatry and one-week in Child Psychiatry.
-Students will develop clinical skills in psychiatry in order to perform a psychiatric assessment and to demonstrate the basic principles of management of psychiatric clinical presentations with integration of basic knowledge obtained from the non-clinical setting.
-Clerks will perform a variety of assessments including: child and adolescent behavioural and learning assessments, elderly cognitive function, risk of fall, and competency assessments, safety assessments for suicide, abuse, and mental status examinations.
+This 6-week rotation will develop the clerks' understanding of the psychiatric patient.
+Clerks will develop clinical skills in Psychiatry in order to perform a psychiatric assessment and to demonstrate the basic principles of management of psychiatric clinical presentations with integration of basic knowledge obtained from the non-clinical setting.
+Students will perform a variety of assessments including: child and adolescent behavioural and learning assessments, elderly cognitive function, risk of fall, and competency assessments, safety assessments for suicide, abuse, and mental status examinations.
 They will order appropriate investigations including: collateral information, diagnostic imaging, laboratory and psychological and other functional assessments, etc.

 During these mandatory 10 weeks of clerkship, clerks will choose electives from the range of potential medical domains.
 Ten weeks of mandatory elective time must be completed during the clerkship year with a minimum of two weeks on any one elective block.

-During this two-week rotation, students will experience a minimum of six shifts in an urban emergency room at three teaching sites.
-During this rotation, students will experience the varied diagnostic and therapeutic challenges offered by emergency medicine, including the assessment and management of life threatening illness.
-The clerks will have access to all elements of health care delivery, including discharge planning, outpatient referrals, and direct interaction with consultants, ambulatory care and inpatient facilities, as well as diagnostic imaging.
+During this two-week rotation, students will experience a minimum of six shifts in an urban Emergency Room at three teaching sites.
+During this rotation, students will experience the varied diagnostic and therapeutic challenges offered by Emergency Medicine, including the assessment and management of life threatening illness.
+The clinical clerks will have access to all elements of health care delivery, including discharge planning, outpatient referrals, and direct interaction with consultants, ambulatory care and inpatient facilities, as well as diagnostic imaging.
 This type of integrated experience will provide the training physician with a unique and invaluable exposure to outpatient care not normally seen on the more typical inpatient rotations.
 Course Hours:(2 weeks) NOT INCLUDED IN GPA